Connect with us

 Everyone wants to be part of the solution.

-In the moment of whatever disaster is facing you, it can be extremely difficult to ascertain where you stand.
+Whatever disaster is facing you, it can be extremely difficult to find out where you stand.

 But to know where you are, it’s important to understand what each one means.